Did you enjoy the video? Check out the LABAP VIP course that will help turn you into an auto body and paint pro, from home!

 It’s Tony from LearnAutoBodyAndPaint.
-I hope you enjoyed and learned from this short video.
+Thanks for joining me and I hope you enjoyed and learned from this topic on Single Stage Orange Peel Issue – How To Avoid Orange Peel in Your Paint Jobs!.
 Please don’t forget to hit that Like Button, Share and Subscribe to my videos.

 Thanks for joining me today guys!
 Don’t forget to grab your FREE 85-Page Auto Body And Paint Manual to start cranking on your own car projects.
 We have just revamped the manual and it’s got a lot of great information and links to our blogs which I’m sure you’ll definitely love.

 For a complete video training program, check out the LearnAutoBodyAndPaint VIP Program.
 The ones you see in my channel are just a sneak peak of what’s in store in VIP.
 If you want to be part of the #BossPainter community, secure your slot now!